TITLE 23: EDUCATION AND CULTURAL RESOURCES

 The agenda will include a discussion of criteria to be met by the institution and procedures used in applying for a Certificate of Approval and/or Authorization to Operate.

-Following the preliminary conference, the institutional representatives shall complete the application supplied by the Board.
+Following the submission of a Notice of Intent, the institutional representatives shall complete the application supplied by the Board.
 The application requests information and supporting evidence to demonstrate that the institution meets the criteria established.
+This information request includes a signed cover letter and audited financial statements.

 4) Staff Analysis